mmesh/docs/docs/platform/installation/cli.md

+---
+title: Install mmeshctl
+description: The mmesh CLI, mmeshctl, is an open-source tool to manage your mmesh virtual private topology from the command line.
+Available for Linux, Windows and macOS.
+---

 # CLI

-The mmesh CLI, `mmeshctl`, is an open source tool that allows you to manage your mmesh from the command line.
+The mmesh CLI, `mmeshctl`, is an open-source tool that allows you to manage your mmesh from the command line.

 `mmeshctl` is available for a variety of Linux platforms, macOS and Windows.